 The 5 Most Common Causes of Night Sweats

 If you frequently wake up soaked in sweat, you know how uncomfortable it can be.
-But did you know that it could be the sign of a health problem?
+But did you know that health problems are common causes of night sweats?

-Often, the appearance of night sweats is a secondary effect of your environment.
-You could have the thermostat turned up too high, be sleeping in heavy pajamas or using blankets that are too warm.
+Often, the common causes of night sweats can be found in your environment.
+You might have the thermostat turned up too high, be sleeping in heavy pajamas, or using blankets that are too warm.

 Other times, it could be a sign of a deeper problem.
 If you have this problem often, it could be caused by one of the following medical conditions:

 People who suffer from this disease don’t sleep well at night.
 This is because their airways are blocked.
 This restricts their air flow.
-However, a secondary effect of this is excessive night sweats.
+However, the inability to breathe is also one of the common causes of night sweats.

 But this isn’t everything.
-Other symptoms you might experience are:
+Other symptoms you might experience if you suffer from apnea are:

 - Tiredness during the day